 We begin the morning with a visit, by special invitation, Hogo-in, a private villa in the Arashiyama district within Tenryu-ji monastery.

-Lunch will be at a noodle restaurant that is conveniently located within Matsuo Shrine.
+Lunch will be at a special noodle restaurant that is conveniently located within Matsuo Shrine.

 As a finale to our Japanese journey, we are planning to revel in the sublime experience of Saiho-ji, the Moss Temple.